emacs-typescript/typescript.el/README.md

 But once new Emacs ships with tree-sitter support, you are adviced to upgrade to the newer modes for better TypeScript-support, rather than keeping this old version around.

+## Good news!
+Emacs 29 will ship with tree-sitter support, and it will actually have in-tree support for TypeScript!
+So now you can just use the provided `ts-mode` and get the fresh tree-sitter powered functionalities for free.
+Yes, that means both tsx and regular types will actually work.
+Development will continue in emacs core, rather than this repo.
+We hope you'll like the new experience.

 # Installation

 `typescript.el` can be installed from source directly using your